yoavniran/overweight/README.md

 - Optionally customize `update-pr-title`, `update-pr-body`, and `update-branch-prefix` to fit your repo conventions.
 - In the repository settings go to **Settings → Actions → General → Workflow permissions** and enable **Allow GitHub Actions to create and approve pull requests**, otherwise GitHub will block the auto-PR.
 - Overweight reuses the same update branch/PR per source PR (branch suffix `pr-<number>`), so subsequent pushes to your feature branch simply update the existing baseline PR instead of opening multiples.
+- Use `baseline-protected-branches` to list branches or patterns (comma-separated) where baseline updates are forbidden; the default `main,master` protects the typical default branches.
 - Manual workflows triggered on a feature branch automatically detect the open PR for that branch and reuse its baseline update PR instead of opening a new one.
 - Baseline updates occur only when all size checks pass.
 Failing runs skip the baseline refresh entirely to avoid locking in broken results.